 Finally, you’ll wrap things up at The Point, a place of no historical significance, but which you may consider as a launching off point for the rest of the evening.
 Polish off another beer and you should have gained enough of the audacity and mischievousness of the revolutionaries to go and flaunt your new knowledge of Boston’s history to the unassuming locals.

-Next, head for dinner at Durgin Park, located right in the marketplace-a great pick for folks interested in a lively atmosphere along with some traditional gut-sticky New England fare based off of old-Boston recipes.
+Next, head for dinner at Durgin Park, located right in the marketplace-a great pick for folks interested in a lively atmosphere along with some traditional gut-sticky New England fare based on old-Boston recipes.
 You can sit outdoors alongside the bustle of souvenir shoppers, or stay indoors in the old-fashioned dining area where you’ll be surrounded by the rowdy din of diners chowing down on hearty American grub.

 If you can’t stomach any more fried food, you can always enjoy some tasty noodles at Wagamama, a casual, Asian-inspired noodle bar beloved in London and fresh off the boat in its debut American location.

 Finally, after all the touring and dining, if you’re still not ready for your evening to end, drop in to one of the area bars for a nightcap.
 You can check back in to one of your pub tour destinations, where the crowd has likely picked up, or you can try something new.

 The Purple Shamrock is great for a beer and some live music, Sissy K’s will have you rubbing up against the collegiate crowd, at Red Sky you can sip a martini in a trendy lounge atmosphere, and at Boston Rocks you can hop on the dance floor.
 The options are endless and the location is prime for you to make history with some of your own debauchery!

 What and Where:

 Faneuil Hall Marketplace (4 South Market Building, 5th Floor; 617-523-1300)